 Proceeding Without an Attorney

-*Due to COVID-19 Pandemic, the Pro Se Litigants Clinic has been cancelled for the remainder of 2020.
+*Due to the COVID-19 Pandemic, the Pro Se Litigants Clinic will be conducted virtually for 2021.
+Please click here for additional information.
 Please see the online access information for direct access to forms and other information related to self-representation.

 The pro se clinic is a training session between Legal Aid of Western Ohio and the participant.
 The purpose of the clinic is instructional and educational and is not intended as an agreement to retain legal services.
 The relationship between the parties is that of student and teacher and is not that of attorney and client.
 The instructions and materials provided relate to Williams County Common Pleas Court and may not be appropriate for use in other Courts.
 The participant will be required to review and execute an agreement for litigants representing themselves in Court prior to the start of the session.